screenlytics/screenlytics.github.io/PRIVACY.md

 permalink: /privacy/
 ---

-### Privacy Policy for Screenlytics
+# Privacy Policy for ScreenLytics

+**Effective Date: February 13, 2026**

-Screenlytics is built with privacy as a core principle.
+ScreenLytics is built with privacy as a core principle.
+This policy describes how the app handles your data.

-### Data Collection
+## Data Collection

-Screenlytics analyzes screen usage data locally on your device.
+- ScreenLytics analyzes screen usage data **locally on your device**.

-We do not collect, sell, or share personal data.
+- We do **not** collect, sell, or share personal data.

-No usage data is sent to external servers unless explicitly stated.
+- No usage data is sent to external servers.

-### Data Usage
+## Data Usage

-All insights and analytics are generated to help you understand your screen usage patterns.
+- All insights and analytics are generated on-device to help you understand your screen usage patterns.

-Your data stays on your device unless you choose to export or back it up.
+- Your data stays on your device unless you choose to export or back it up.

+## Permissions

+- ScreenLytics requests the **Usage Access** permission (`PACKAGE_USAGE_STATS`) to read app usage statistics.
+This is required for the app's core functionality.
+- Permissions are used **only** to enable screen time analysis and are never used beyond their intended purpose.

-### Third-Party Services
+## Third-Party Services

-Screenlytics does not use third-party analytics or tracking services.
+- ScreenLytics does **not** use third-party analytics, advertising, or tracking services.

-No advertising or behavioral tracking is included.
+- No behavioral tracking or ad SDKs are included.

-### Permissions

-Permissions requested by the app are used only to enable core features such as usage analysis.

-Permissions are never used beyond their intended purpose.

-### Changes
+## Children's Privacy

+- ScreenLytics is not directed at children under the age of 13.
+We do not knowingly collect any personal information from children.

+## Changes to This Policy

-This privacy policy may be updated occasionally.
-Any changes will be reflected within the app.
+- This privacy policy may be updated occasionally.
+Any changes will be reflected within the app and at this URL.

+## Contact

-If you have questions or concerns, contact us at: screenlytics.app@proton.me
+If you have questions or concerns, contact us at: **screenlytics.app@proton.me**